Shaurya0501/CodeCollab/README.md

 A real-time collaborative code editor built with React, Node.js, and Socket.io — containerized with Docker and deployed on AWS ECS.

-> Built as part of a full-length workshop by [Sheryians Coding School](https://github.com/ankurdotio/docker-aws), covering everything from local development to production deployment.

 ---